BrunoSillvaa/front-end-mentor-challenges/qr-code-component-main/README.md

-# Frontend Mentor - QR code component solution
+<h1 align="center">Front Mentor - QR Code Component Solution</h1>

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+<p>This is a solution to the <a href="https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H">QR code component challenge</a>on Frontend Mentor challenges help you improve your coding skills by building realistic projects. </p>

-<h1 align="center">Screenshots</h1>

 <h2 align="center">Desktop Version
   <p align="center">